How to Set Up as an Independent Contractor in Norway

 A sole proprietorship isn't a taxable identity, meaning that the proprietorship is an unincorporated business with only one owner.
 Although this is the most common form of business for a small business, such as for freelancers or self-employed professionals.
 You better bear in mind, therefore, that it is not necessarily the best choice when both tax and non-tax factors are considered.

 A sole proprietorship must pay advance taxes.
-You must submit form "RF-1102 Amend tax deduction card/advance tax" in order to have your advance tax calculated.
+You must submit the form "RF-1102 Amend tax deduction card/advance tax" in order to have your advance tax calculated.
 The Norwegian Tax Administration will calculate how much tax you have to pay based on the expected profit.
 You will then receive a payment slip for each period (you will receive four bills).
 They are due on 15th March, 15th May, 15th September, and 15th November.
 You will receive a tax deduction notice that shows your advance tax calculations based on your business income as stated in your latest tax return.

 Also, you must submit the RF-1224 form as an attachment to your tax return.